stencila/status/content/2021-04-18_maintenance.md

   - workers
   - storage
   - cache
-resolved: false
+resolved: true
+modified: '2021-04-19T00:01:19.584Z'
 ---

-We are upgrading our Kubernetes cluster management tool, [Flux](https://toolkit.fluxcd.io/) to v2.
+We are reconfiguring our Kubernetes cluster management tool, [Flux](https://toolkit.fluxcd.io/).
 While not expected, there may be some instability during this process.

 <!--- language code: en -->